 3. Cumulative grade point average [GVSU and transfer credits of 3.2 or better (4.0 system)].

 4. Accepted by Grand Valley State University for enrollment or currently attending the University.
-The due date is March 1, 2013.
+Application is due March 1, 2014.
 Click to download an application